RB Retro Collecting Interview 010

 How do you think your collection or hardware setup differs from the typical retro collection?

-I believe my collection differs because I own games and consoles/systems I am interested in playing and don’t collect for the sake of collecting or having a “complete set” for a console/system, I have specific targeting.
-Also, the vast majority of the collection (90%+) is not previously owned.
-I’m very fortunate to have a father that’s a record collector (LPs) and by watching him as a child I’ve applied similar techniques to preserve the hardware and software for decades.
+My collection differs because I own games and consoles/systems I am interested in playing and don’t collect for the sake of collecting or having a “complete set” for a console/system, I have had specific targeting ever since I was a kid.
+The vast majority of the console/games collection (90%+) is not “preowned”, I’m the only owner and the condition shows.
+I’m very fortunate that my father was a huge record (LPs) and compact disc collector decades ago and by watching him as a child I’ve used and improvised his preservation and storage techniques to maintain the hardware and software for decades.
 I know what works and what doesn’t.
-Perfect example – Did you know that those PET (Polyethylene Terephthalate) Video Game Box Protectors scratch CD Jewel Cases?
-Especially the larger, long jewel cases for the Sega CD, Sega Saturn and original PlayStation games.
+As an example – Did you know that those PET (Polyethylene Terephthalate) Video Game Box Protectors scratch CD Jewel Cases?
+Especially the larger, long jewel cases (known as “longboxes”) for the Sega CD, Sega Saturn and original PlayStation games.
 Solution – I place the games in a sealed Mylar Bag then place them in the PET Box Protector.

 As far as the Storage vs. Display routine we have to go back in time to when I was a teenager, during the inception of the 32-bit era, the 3DO to be exact.
 Why the 3DO?
 Till the 3DO came along the largest console game cases I had to deal with were the Sega CD long cases.
-With the Sega CD and anything prior like the Atari(s), NES, SNES, and Sega Genesis I had them on a bookshelf.
-The TurboGrafx-16 game cases were absolutely perfect, CD Jewel Case size and at that time there were so many options due to the Audio Compact Disc in general, I had a Case Logic plastic CD container to take care of that.
+With the Sega CD and anything prior like the Atari(s), NES, SNES, TG-16 and the Sega Genesis I had them on an old bookshelf.
+The TurboGrafx-16 game cases were absolutely perfect to store, CD Jewel Case size and at that time there were so many options due to the Audio Compact Disc in general, I had a plastic Case Logic CD container to take care of that.

 With the bookshelf just search the console section and take out the game you wanted to play which was in alphabetical order.
-After time though I noticed the bookshelf shelves started to bow, go concave after so many years and dusting the bookshelf was becoming a real chore that I didn’t look forward to when it was time.
-It was time for a change…
+After some time though I noticed the bookshelf shelves started to bow as it was a cheaper unit, and after so many years, dusting the bookshelf was becoming a real chore that I didn’t look forward to.
+It was time for change…

-With the 3DO this is where I had to buy my first plastic container to house and especially protect the games.
+With 3DO games I had to buy my first plastic container to house and especially protect the games.
 Why protect?
-I had a friend at the time that was the only other person that owned the 3DO and his game boxes were falling apart, breaking from the fold seams and the plastic corners all busted….not good.
+I had a friend at the time that was the only other person that owned the 3DO and his game boxes were falling apart, the EA games breaking from the seams and the plastic corners all busted, the cardboard boxes getting creases and not holding up….not good.
 This had to be addressed in order to preserve the packaging.
 I had the game boxes in the large plastic container and I had the games in their own CD Jewel Cases so I wouldn’t have to put any wear and tear on the originals.
 Problem solved.

-Fast forward to today…After decades of accumulating consoles and games I have almost everything in some sort of container that conforms to the packaging form factor.
+Fast forward to today and the best advice I can give…After decades of accumulating consoles and games I have almost everything in some sort of container that conforms to the packaging form factor, and utilize an EverDrive/Optical Drive Emulator (or similar device) to mitigate any damage and/or stress to a game’s original packaging.

 Do you have any games on display at all?
 Or if its purely having out what you’re in the middle of playing?

 When I’m not playing it, it’s “stored”.
 As far as finding, accessing “stored” games I maintain an Excel spreadsheet as to where it is located, but I have a general idea as to where it is as the majority is stored based on the console.
 Sega Genesis is boxed with Sega Genesis, GameCube with GameCube, etc. Loose carts?
 Again containers that conform to the cartridge form factor.
-Sega Master System/Genesis trading card boxes, anything larger plastic containers.
+Sega Master System/Genesis trading card boxes.
+Something larger in size?
+Plastic containers.

 So how do you go about making sure your storage and organization is ideal?